se-schmitt/EntropyScaling.jl/README.md

 ref = dat[:,findfirst(header.=="shortref")]                     # -
 ```

 Next, the PR EOS is provided with the parameters for methane.
-Note that no EOS are implemented in this repository.
-They have to be taken from elsewhere.
-The densities are implcitly calculated from the EOS function.
+No EOS are implemented in this repository.
+The EOS calculations have to be done externally.
 ```julia
 # Parameters for methane
 Tc = 190.4                                                      # K